El-Pea/calculator/README.md

 Bugs</br>
 * Answers that equal 0 do not update display
+* Hard for users to tell if it is working when the number they are operating by is also the answer.
+Add delay when screen updates?
 * ~~Figure out if calling equals in opKeyListener is the right move to implement Feature #5~~

 Takeaways:</br>